• Skip to primary navigation

 Instructions

-• Once your Peach Pie Filling has thickened to your desired consistency, remove from heat and allow to cool.
+• Once your Fresh Peach Pie Filling has thickened, remove it from the heat and allow it to cool before handling.

 Notes